Convert videos to 60fps (Updated 10 Jan 2013)

 Introduction:

-Many of the latest models of LCD TVs now include an extra frames feature, usually either 120Hz or 240Hz.
+Many modern TVs now include an extra frames feature, usually either 120Hz or 240Hz.
 This just means they take the source video, which is usually between 24-30FPS, and add new, interpolated frames between the original frames that make the motion look much more smooth.

-High framerate (HFR at 48fps) was used in The Hobbit and will be used in upcoming films like the Avatar sequels and X-Men: Days of Future Past, which will use HFR at 60fps, so why not watch all your movies at higher framerates?
+High framerate (HFR at 48fps) was used in The Hobbit and will be used in upcoming films like the Avatar sequels, so why not watch all your movies at higher framerates?

-This tutorial will allow you to convert videos of any framerate to higher framerates; 25FPS becomes 50FPS and 24/30FPS becomes 60FPS.
+This tutorial will allow you to convert videos of any framerate to higher framerates; 25FPS becomes 50FPS and 24/30FPS becomes 60FPS by default, or you can specify whichever framerate you want.

 This script offers greater quality than any televisions I have seen.